pysal/segregation/README.md

 The PySAL **segregation** module allow users to estimate several segregation measures and perform inference for single measures and comparative inference in a concise way.

 It can be divided into two frameworks: point estimation and inference.
 The first framework could be, in turn, subdivided in non-spatial indexes and spatial indexes.
-The inference approach present functions to perform inference for asingle measure or for comparison between two measures.
+The inference approach present functions to perform inference for a single measure or for comparison between two measures.

 For point estimation, all the measures available can be summarized in the following table: